sikmat/Python/README.md

 JSON: formatted string looks like Python dictionary, but it's a string. to turn it into a dictionary, we need to import the JSON module at the top of our notebook, import json, and then use a method called json.loads and pass in the string.
 Notice that this is called loads plural and not load singular
 Dumping JSON: For this, use the json.dumps method.
 Here is pythonDict, you are going to use json.dumps pythonDict.
 Notice that this is dumps plura

-Static Attributes: Defining a static variable outside a constructor means each instance will share the same values.
-Static variables don't change with each instance and are commonly used to hold constants or important business logic.
-They can still be changed, so to prevent this programmers add an underscore before the variable name(indicating the variable should not be modified directly, a getter method should be used instead).
-A getter method retrieves the value of th variable, without passing in the self attribute because the variable is static.